backdrop-contrib/linkchecker/README.txt

    in the sites settings.php with your sites URL.
 Better save than sorry!

+Advanced configuration

+1. Link checker by default checks 100 links per cron run.
+This setting can be overriden via settings.php.
+Add the below line to check 200 links per cron run.
+You can lower or higher the limit for your needs if the machine can or cannot handle the default number of link checks.

+   $conf['linkchecker_check_links_max'] = array(200);

 Known issues:

 1. drupal_http_request() does handle (invalid) non-absolute redirects, http://drupal.org/node/164365